WAYNEisBATMAN/tf-3tier-webapp-infra-aws/README.md

 👉 Important: For the AWS Credentials Use the default profile by:

-Not specifying profile in the Terraform provider block Not hardcoding access keys in Terraform code
+Not specifying profile in the Terraform provider block and not hardcoding access keys in Terraform code

 ---